 Injection site reactions with Mounjaro are usually mild and go away on their own.

 Let your doctor know if you have bothersome or painful injection site reactions with Mounjaro.
-They can discuss injection techniques with you to help prevent these side effects.
+They can discuss injection techniques with you that can help prevent these side effects.

 They may also recommend over-the-counter (OTC) pain relievers, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
 But always talk with your doctor or pharmacist before taking any OTC drugs to be sure they’re safe for you.